 There are many threats to biodiversity today.
 The biggest ones can be remembered by using the acronym H.I.P.P.O.: Habitat Loss, Invasive Species, Pollution, Human Population, and Overharvesting.

 This occurs when a particular area is converted from usable to unusable habitat.
 Industrial activities, agriculture, aquaculture, mining, deforestation, and water extraction are all central causes of habitat loss.
-This includes deforestation for wood for cooking food, such as we saw in the Module 2 discussion of biogas generators.
+This includes deforestation for wood for cooking food.
 Habitat fragmentation, the loss of large units of habitat, is also a serious threat to biodiversity.
 The picture below shows an example of habitat fragmentation in the Amazon rainforest.

 When an animal, plant, or microbe moves into a new area, it can affect the resident species in several different ways.
 New species can parasitize or predate upon residents, hybridize with them, compete with them for food, bring unfamiliar diseases, modify habitats, or disrupt important interactions.
 One famous and striking example of an invasive species is the brown tree snake in Guam.
 Native to Australia, the snake was accidentally transported to Guam in ship cargo following World War II.
 Because Guam had basically no predators to keep the snake population in check, it rapidly multiplied and caused the extirpation of most of the resident bird species.
 Extirpation means extinction within a region: the species survives elsewhere, but not in that region.